 It is important to irrigate a garden regularly and consistently.
 This requires discipline and costs time.
 That's why many people use automatic irrigation systems.
 This has some clear advantages:

 Most irrigation systems operate with a main supply pipe that branches to different zones.
 The zones should be determined based on the required water capacity, location and type of vegetation.
 Each zone or area is provided with a solenoid valve.
 The solenoid valves are mounted on a central location or in valve boxes, so they are protected and out of sight.
 Besides the water supply pipes, a control cable is required.
 Each solenoid valve is connected to the irrigation controller.
 In this way, each zone can be controlled.
 The irrigation controller can be programmed with a sprinkling schedule.
+If being used in a more remote or water sensitive area with a water tank, a float switch is often used to monitor the water level and trigger the controller/valve.

 Click one of the links below for more information: